bramble-lang/thorn/service/README.md

-# Braid Insight Server
+# Thorn Insight Server
 ## Overview
-A prototype server that will handle querying data about a Braid project.
+A prototype server that will handle querying data about a Bramble project.

 Following the LSP design idea.